 One of the main reasons Cradle Mountain was chosen as the conference venue, apart from its scenic beauty, was the abundance of wildlife that can be seen in the surrounding forests and grasslands.
 I took every opportunity to explore the age-old forest and spot some Tasmania wildlife.

 On our first afternoon at Cradle Mountain, I teamed up with a colleague for a hike around Dove lake.
+Cradle Mountain is the starting point of Tasmania’s famous Overland Track, but we, of course, were not prepared for a multiday adventure.
+So a short walk around Dove Lake was the best we could do.
 It was quite late in the day; the shuttle to the lake stopped running and we were able to take our own car into the National Park.
 The sun was low in the sky and its warm golden light bathed Tasmanian ancient wilderness.
 A kangaroo came bounding across a grassy patch.
 A group of Tasmanian Pademelons was browsing among some short bushes.
 Also known as a Rufous-bellied pademelon, these small marsupials used to occur throughout south-eastern Australia.
 Now they survive only in Tasmania.
 They are Tasmania’s only pademelon species.

 The Dove Lake loop trail was virtually empty, just us, the lake and the imposing Cradle Mountain.
 The trail is 5.7 kilometres long and takes about 2 hours to complete.
 It takes you through undulating patches of buttongrass, past sandy lake beaches, and into dense rainforest.
 At the end of the trail, we came across a relaxed wombat browsing in a patch of buttongrass.
 Tasmanian wombats seem to be much darker than their mainland counterparts.